 The September 13, 2026 cruise on the Norwegian Star departs from Southampton (London), England.
-On this 14 Night Iceland: Reykjavik Edinburgh & Bergen (Southampton Roundtrip) sailing, the ship will visit a total of 9 different cruise port destinations, including its departure port.
+On this 14 Night Iceland: Reykjavik Edinburgh & Bergen (Southampton Roundtrip) sailing, the ship will visit a total of 9 cruise port destinations, including its departure port.
 The Norwegian Star sets sail on Sunday, Sep 13th and returns on Sunday, Sep 27th.

 Use the buttons below to toggle between cabin types.